 While blue light isn’t known to cause skin cancers or burning, shielding the skin against it can be particularly helpful for sun-sensitive skin issues like rosacea and lupus.

-For all-round protection try layering a targeted anti-blue light serum, like our SkinHit Protecting Serum with Anti-Pollution and Blue Light Actives, under your SPF.
+For all-round protection try layering a targeted anti-blue light moisturiser, like the Higher Education Skincare Cram Session Blue Light Blocking Moisturiser, under your SPF.

 You’ve found that setting on your devices, now do the same for your skin.
-Applying an anti-blue light serum before bed (ideally under your favourite moisturiser) can help to shield skin from the effects of late-night scrolling sessions.
+Applying an anti-blue light moisturiser before bed can help to shield skin from the effects of late-night scrolling sessions.